History of prostitution: Biblical references

-In a later Biblical story, found in the Book of Joshua, a prostitute in Jericho named Rahab assisted Israelite spies by providing them with information regarding the current socio-cultural and military situation.
+In a later biblical story found in the Book of Joshua, a prostitute in Jericho named Rahab assists Israelite spies by providing them with information regarding the current socio-cultural and military situation.
 Rahab was knowledgeable in these matters because of her popularity with the high-ranking nobles.
-The Israelite spies, in return for this information, promised to save her and her family during the planned military invasion, only if she kept the details of her contact with them a secret.
+The Israelite spies promised, in exchange for this information, to save her and her family during the planned military invasion—but only if she kept the details of her contact with them a secret.
 She would leave a sign on her residence that indicated to the advancing soldiers not to attack the people within.
 When the people of Israel conquered Canaan, she converted to Judaism and married a prominent member of the people.

 In the Book of Revelation, the Whore of Babylon is named "Babylon the Great, the Mother of Prostitutes and Abominations of the Earth".
-However the word "whore" could also be translated as "idolatress".
+However, the word "whore" could also be translated as "idolatress".

+America

 Aztecs and Incas

 Among the Aztecs, the Cihuacalli was the name given to the controlled buildings where prostitution was permitted by political and religious authorities.
-Cihuacalli is a Nahuatl word that means House of Women.
+Cihuacalli is a Nahuatl word that means "house of women".
 The Cihuacalli was a closed compound with rooms, all looking over a central patio.
-At the center of the patio was a statue of Tlazolteotl, the goddess of purification, steam baths, midwives, filth, and a patroness of adulterers.
-Religious authorities believed women should work as prostitutes, if they wish, only at such premises guarded by Tlazolteotl.
+At the center of the patio was a statue of Tlazolteotl, the goddess of purification, steam baths, midwives, filth, and adulterers.
+Religious authorities believed women should work as prostitutes if they wish, but only on premises guarded by Tlazolteotl.
 It was believed that Tlazolteotl had the power to incite sexual activity while cleansing the spirit of such acts.

 Inca prostitutes were segregated from other people and lived under the supervision of a government agent.